Skip to content

 Summary

-You can control how your computer receives updates in Windows 11.
-By turning on the “Get the latest updates” feature, you ensure your device gets new enhancements immediately.
+Control how your computer receives updates in Windows 11.
+Turning on the “Get the latest updates” feature ensures your device gets new enhancements immediately.
 If you encounter errors, use the Troubleshooter or PowerShell to force the process.
 Always keep your system updated to maintain security.

 Why are my Windows updates stuck at 0%?